01. About me

 I'm fascinated by how we can leverage upon the natural tension between tech and art to build powerful tools, and am particularly interested in building ML applications to solve real-world problems empirically.
-At UChicago, I co-organize our annual hackathon, Uncommon Hacks, research adverserial machine learning mechanisms in the SAND Lab, design for the Center for Data and Computing, and work in our department's Computer Science Instructional Laboratory.
+At UChicago, I co-organize our annual hackathon, Uncommon Hacks, research adverserial machine learning mechanisms to defend against deepfakes in the SAND Lab, design for the Center for Data and Computing, and work in our department's Computer Science Instructional Laboratory.

 Communications Design Lead

 American Red Cross Youth | July 2017 - July 2018

 During my term as Communications Design Team Lead, I lead a group of individuals in charge of spearheading communication design initatives for the American Red Cross' youth volunteers, including the official youth volunteer website and newsletter, with accumulations of over 900,000 views and over 30,000 subscribers, respectively.

 I also designed materials for the American Red Cross (ARC) National Youth Council's projects, including the Pathways Project and annual rosters.
 Working directly with the branding and design teams at ARC National Headquarters, I've collaborated on the creation of many resources for youth, including the Activity Guides and Club in a Kit projects.

 Contemporary Arts Museum Houston | Sept 2016 - June 2017